Computational Modeling of Grievances and Political Instability through Global Media

 University of Maryland

-The research builds on an extensive literature examining the relationship between grievances and political instability.
+The research built on an extensive literature examining the relationship between grievances and political instability.
 Much of this research, however, has been hampered by the relative absence of data on individual level sentiment that can be assessed in (near) real time.
 Harnessing the availability of individual-level data on human sentiments gathered from social media, the project aims to triangulate perceptions of grievance across a multilingual archive of billions of tweets and hundreds of millions of news articles and use these to construct a novel proxy of perceived, issue-specific grievances.